 With respect to SZN-1326, there are no FDA-approved therapeutics targeted towards the Wnt signaling pathway for the treatment of IBD.
-There are currently oral and biologic therapeutics approved for the treatment of IBD marketed by Johnson & Johnson, Amgen Inc., Abbvie Inc., Takeda, Bristol Myers Squibb and Pfizer Inc. in addition to other major pharmaceutical companies, against which our product candidate may compete, if approved.
-In addition, we are aware of product candidates under development targeting epithelial barrier repair for the treatment of IBD, including an IL-22 agonist program from Roche Holding AG (RG7880) in phase 2 trials, from Applied Molecular Transport (AMT-126) in phase 1 and from Abbvie (ABBV-022) also in phase 1.
-Other epithelial barrier repair programs include IMU-856 by Immunic, a small molecule inhibitor of a transcription regulatory factor involved in epithelial barrier repair, in phase 1; TP-317 by Thetis Pharmaceuticals, an oral therapeutic designed to deliver Resolvin E1 to the gastrointestinal tract, in phase 1; and GB-004 by Gossamer Bio, a small molecule stabilizer of HIF1α, in phase 2.
+There are currently oral and biologic therapeutics approved for the treatment of IBD marketed by Johnson & Johnson, Amgen Inc., Abbvie Inc., Takeda and Pfizer Inc. in addition to other major pharmaceutical companies, against which our product candidate may compete, if approved.
+In addition, we are aware of product candidates under development targeting epithelial barrier repair for the treatment of IBD, including an IL-22 agonist program from Roche Holding AG (RG7880) in phase 2 trials.
+Immunic is investigating IMU-856, a small molecule inhibitor of a transcription regulatory factor involved in epithelial barrier repair, in phase 1 trials.
+In addition, Thetis Pharmaceuticals is investigating TP-317, an oral therapeutic designed to deliver Resolvin E1 to the gastrointestinal tract.

-We are aware of product candidates under development for AH and liver failure.
-Durect Corp is investigating DUR-928 in a phase 2/3 clinical trial and Akaza Bioscience is investigating resatorvid in a phase 2 clinical trial.
+If approved, SZN-043 would compete with already approved, low cost anti-inflammatory drugs such as glucocorticoids (typically prednisolone) for the treatment of severe AH.
+In addition, we are aware of product candidates under development for AH and liver failure.
+Durect Corp is investigating DUR-928 in a phase 2 clinical and Akaza Bioscience is investigating resatorvid in a phase 2 clinical trial.

 With respect to our earlier stage research programs, we are aware of one FDA-approved treatment targeting the Wnt pathway.
 Evenity (romosozumab) is a humanized monoclonal antibody targeting sclerostin and currently marketed by Amgen Inc. and UCB for postmenopausal osteoporosis.
-Ankasa Regenerative Therapeutics, Inc. is developing a liposomal formulation of recombinant human Wnt3A protein, that is applied ex vivo, to harvested autologous bone grafts (autograft) to enhance the osteogenic properties of the autograft prior to reimplantation in orthopedic surgeries.
-Frequency Therapeutics is developing a therapeutic product focused on the underlying cause of sensorineural hearing loss by activating progenitor cells to regenerate hair cells.
-AntlerA Therapeutics is a preclinical stage company developing Wnt antibody-like molecules (ANTs) that activate specific Fzd receptor complexes and are designed to control tissue stem cells and promote tissue repair and rejuvenation.
+Several companies are also developing product candidates targeting the Wnt signaling pathway including Samumed and AntlerA Therapeutics.
+Samumed is developing a portfolio of small molecule product candidates for a variety of degenerative diseases including candidates in clinical development for osteoarthritis and degenerative disk disease (lorecivivint), Alzheimer's disease (SM07883) and idiopathic pulmonary fibrosis (SMO4646).
+AntlerA Therapeutics is a preclinical stage company developing antibody-like molecules (ANTs) that activate specific Fzd receptor complexes and are designed to control tissue stem cells and promote tissue repair and rejuvenation.

-For additional information on the competitive risks we face, please see the section of this prospectus titled "Risk Factors-Risks Related to Our Business-We face competition from entities that have developed or may develop product candidates for the treatment of the diseases that we may target."
+For additional information on the competitive risks we face, please see the section of this prospectus titled "Risk Factors-We face competition from entities that have developed or may develop product candidates for the treatment of the diseases that we may target, including companies developing novel treatments and therapeutic platforms.
+If these companies develop therapeutics or product candidates more rapidly than we do, or if their therapeutics or product candidates are more effective or have fewer side effects, our ability to develop and successfully commercialize product candidates may be adversely affected."